Makoto no Michi

+Congregation area on the second floor of Makoto no Michi's headquarters.
+A portrait of Hagiwara Makoto can be seen on the upper right.

+The main altar on the second floor of Makoto no Michi's headquarters, featuring a sacred mirror and other objects.
+A portrait of Hagiwara Makoto can be seen on the upper right.

 Makoto no Michi (真の道) (lit.
 'The Sincere Path') is a Shinto-based Japanese new religion.
 The headquarters of Makoto no Michi is located in Kasuya, Tokyo.
 Waterfall meditation, which is also a shugendo practice, is one of its main practices.

 History

 In 1948, the religion was founded as Chidori-kai (千鳥会).
 Hagiwara Makoto (萩原真, 1910–1981), who had returned from China after World War II, registered it as a religious organization in 1949 and became its leader.
 In 1952, the organization's name was changed to Makoto no Michi.

 One of Hirohito's former aides claimed that Empress Nagako's lady-in-waiting Imaki Yoshiko (今城誼子) was a follower of Makoto no Michi, and that the empress herself may have been influenced by the religion as she was looking for a way to alleviate Hirohito's illness during his later years.

 Spiritual leaders

 In order of succession, the spiritual leaders (教え主) of Makoto no Michi are: